OpenMedTech-Lab/Lab-website/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

 Together, we advance rehabilitation engineering, neurotechnology, robotics, and assistive technologies that empower people with disabilities and improve lives worldwide.
+We are proud to work closely with open-source organisations and partners in advancing our mission.

 {% include section.html %}